In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 What do I mean?
 Well, I won’t be showcasing Velocity Lapse using stock photography or other images not captured with the Velocity Lapse (unless it is clear that the images are externally captured).

-Although using images that were actually captured with the app can mean that there isn’t as much variety and/or it doesn’t look as good, it does give the viewer an accurate idea of what to expect and thus keeps their expectations in line with reality.
+Although using images that were actually captured with the app can mean that there isn’t as much variety and/or it doesn’t look as good, it does give the viewer an accurate idea of what to expect.
+Thus, it keeps their expectations in line with reality.

 Promotion and my social media strategy

-One idea which @sundrycode and a few others suggested, was to post timelapse videos captured with Velocity Lapse to inspire others to create their own.
-The thought was that maybe if the videos got popular enough, they would promote the app on their own.
-They also serve as real-life examples of what can be created with the app.
+The thought was that perhaps if the videos got popular enough, they would promote the app and inspire others to create their own.
+They would also serve as real-life examples of what can be created with Velocity Lapse.

-In addition, I did quite a bit of posting on Reddit, replying to posts looking for a time lapse app.
-While it certainly is self-promotion, since the person was asking for time lapse apps and those viewing the post were likely looking for one too, it was a good way to get some first users and help them find something they can use to reliably create time lapse videos.
+In addition, I did quite a bit of posting on Reddit.
+Mostly just replying to existing posts, looking for a time-lapse app.
+Since the OP was asking for time-lapse apps and those viewing the post were likely looking as well, it was a good way to get some first users and help them find something they could use to create time-lapses.

-After yet more user testing and feedback, I began to refine the UI and options.
-A refactoring of the UI which at first primarily centered around the home view.
+After yet more user testing and feedback, I began a refactoring of the UI.
+At first, it primarily centered around the home view.

 Getting this feedback at this point brought up some good ideas for improvements as well as confirmed some ideas that I was personally hesitant to implement (I’ll admit).

-It was without doubt a popular request to add a gallery to view exported timelapse videos so I added it to the near future roadmap.
-I also moved the main call to action buttons to a more thumb friendly position and polished up various parts of the UI.
+It was without doubt a popular request to add a gallery to view exported videos, so I added it to the near future roadmap.
+I also moved the main call to action buttons to a more thumb-friendly position and polished up various parts of the UI.

-In order to better organize the new features such as importing a sequence of images as a project, I introduced a bottom navigation bar to divide Velocity Lapse’s main functions into understandable categories.
-This proved to be a very good decision as later I was able to just drop in the Manual Capture mode once it was implemented.
+In order to better organize the new features, such as importing a sequence of images as a project, I introduced a bottom navigation bar.
+It divided Velocity Lapse’s main functions into three understandable categories.

 Bottom navigation